preciofishbone/OmniaDocs/document-management/author/review-workflow/index.rst

 .. image:: show-review.png

-The status is shown here; whcich reviewers has finished the task, and in that case the comment entered for the task.
+Which reviewers has finished the task and not, is shown here.
+For a finished task the comment entered by the reviewerm is also shown.
 To see comments and/or changes in the document, open the document.

 Cancel a Review Workflow
 ************************************
-If needed, a Review Workflow can be cancelled, or any reason.
-Note that publication is not possible if a Review Workflow is active for the document.
+If needed, a Review Workflow can be cancelled, for any reason.
+Note that publication is not possible if a Review Workflow is active for the document, and then has to be cancelled.

 1. Click the link in the column "Status".
 2. Click "Cancel Send for Comments Workflow".